oceanprotocol-archive/osmosis-aws-driver/README.md

 At the moment there is only a first implementation for the data_plugin, but in the future is going to be an instance for the computing plugin as well.

+boto3 is used to manage the credentials.
+Therefore, no configuration options need to be specified in the config dictionary.

+boto3 will load the credentials from your system [(see the boto documentation)](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html).

 ## Code style

 The information about code style in python is documented in this two links [python-developer-guide](https://github.com/oceanprotocol/dev-ocean/blob/master/doc/development/python-developer-guide.md)